 Hop Aboard Our Vessel

-Designed after the classic New England Crosby Cat designed boats, the Selina II was built in 1926 at Sweets Shipyard in Greenport, NY.
+Designed after the classic New England Crosby Cat designed boats, the Selina II was built in 1926 at Sweets Shipyard in Greenport, NY as a family yacht for the Hirds of Deering Harbor on Shelter Island.
 At 41 feet 6 inches overall length, she is the largest of the surviving vintage catboats.
 Her 16-foot beam makes her incredibly roomy and stable, the ultimate in sailing comfort.

 In the fall of 1980, an extensive restoration effort was begun to keep the Selina II in sailing condition.
 Fifty-five new white oak ribs had to be fashioned, bent, and installed.
 Additional flooring timbers were required, and then a replacement of the cockpit and cabin interior, which had been removed to reveal the ribs.
 Except for some changes in the galley and storage areas, as well as accommodations for navigational and safety aids, the Selina II has been kept as true to her original design as possible, including a full 6-foot 2-inch headroom in the open saloon.